groveld/discord-watchdog/README.md

 ## ToDo

+- Add and remove roles to users if Moderator or Admin.
+- Assign roles to users after being online for an X amount time.
 - Auto execute commands at defined times/intervals.
+(Birthday messages, server lockdown)